SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Fixed the issue that text properties may be lost if they are copied from a wall sign with a text copy tool.
 - Fixed the issue that other players do not see changes after editing a sign.
+- (For 1.20.2) Removed the feature of walking accelerated on road blocks as well as relevant game rules.

 ### 1.2.4